u-he-frank/imgui-knobs/README.md

-# ImGui Knobs with Mods
+# ImGui Knobs with Modulation Display
-This is an extension to [imgui-knobs](https://github.com/altschuler/imgui-knobs) to allow the display of mod values This is a port/adaptation of [imgui-rs-knobs](https://github.com/DGriffin91/imgui-rs-knobs), for C++.
+This is an extension to [imgui-knobs](https://github.com/altschuler/imgui-knobs) to allow the display of modulation values.

+This is a port/adaptation of [imgui-rs-knobs](https://github.com/DGriffin91/imgui-rs-knobs), for C++.

 ![image](https://user-images.githubusercontent.com/956928/164050142-96a8dde4-7d2e-43e4-9afe-14ab48eac243.png)